Table of Contents

 The DF plugin collects the file system usage information (used and free space on mounted partitions).
 The output is similar to the 'df' Linux command.

-You can configure it to monitor only certain partitions, file system type or mount point.
+You can configure it to monitor only certain partitions, file system types, or mount points.
 You can also monitor all the data.
 Here is an example:

 <Plugin "df"> Device "/dev/hda1" FSType "ext3" IgnoreSelected false </Plugin>